 - Use it in my Ramp and Morel Spaghetti

 - Pasta roller

-- 2 ounces fresh hop leaves about 2 packed cups chopped
+- 4.5 ounces fresh ramp leaves about 4.5 cups of sliced leaves

-- After cutting, toss the cut pasta in semolina flour or corn flour to prevent sticking.
-Freeze the pasta or store in the refrigerator for up to 3 days, tossing occasionally with more semolina or cornflour if needed to prevent sticking.
+- After cutting, toss the cut pasta in semolina flour or fine cornmeal to prevent sticking.
+Freeze the pasta or store in the refrigerator for up to 3 days, tossing occasionally with more semolina or fine cornmeal if needed to prevent sticking.

 - To serve the pasta, bring a pot of salted water to a boil, add the pasta and cook for a minute or two until they float.
 Remove the pasta with a spyder strainer, toss with your favorite spring ingredients, butter or olive oil and plenty of grated parmesan.
 A simple sauce like pesto works too.